-Sunny Oaks, Inc. (SOI) is a values-based community provider of high quality, person-centered, positive supports that include residential, community inclusion, and employment services for eligible people with disability in both Marion and Polk counties.
+Sunny Oaks, Inc. (SOI) is a values-based community provider of high quality, person-centered, positive supports that include residential, Supported Living and Community Inclusion (i.e. Community Living) services for eligible people with disability in both Marion and Polk counties.

 Sunny Oaks, Inc. (SOI) supports opportunities to have “exercised authority and responsibility” over one’s “chosen programs” resulting in new life skills, meaningful relationships of one’s own choosing, fulfillment of expanded dreams and goals, independence and interdependence, and, mostly, individually defined happiness.

 Sunny Oaks, Inc. (SOI), while being both operationally and fiscally responsible, strives to be mindful and heartfelt in creating warm, safer, caring “integrated” environments and activities that meet the needs of the customer(s).